finos/secure-electron-adapter/docs/webPreferences.md

 ##### c. enableRemoteModule is set to false

 Prevents the `remote` module from being used in renderer processes.
 This prevents any symbols from being loaded into the renderer process that live in the main process.
 Note: This does not prevent the remote module from being used in preloads.
-For example. `fin.Window.getCurrent()` will still work.
+For example. `sea.getCurrentWindow()` will still work.

 ##### d. webSecurity is set to true